karannewatia/Mycelium/crypto/code/scale_mamba_version/README.md

 Now, in the docker container:
 - `cd ~/SCALE-MAMBA/`
 - `cp Auto-Test-Data/1/* Data/`
-- `bash ./genCertOptions.sh N 1 | ./Setup.x` (N is the number of committee members, we tested with N=10)
+- `bash ./genCertOptions.sh N 1 | ./Setup.x` (Set N to be the number of committee members, we tested with N=10)
 - mod value we used for benchmarking MPC costs: 3608870760655701536654448303084521404059979435669688520664454167677047564331360806878098945169255539464747077653151390316596266506041127794233364507011499768902844417
 - `./Setup.x` -> 2 -> 2 -> mod -> enter the max possible t (threshold value) (t=4 if N=10)

+(that is, first run `./Setup.x`, then type 2 when prompted for input, and so on).

 We first have to set up the shares of the secret key: (this will take around 10 minutes)